Sports watches with built-in GPS have become increasingly popular in recent years

 About the items we compared and tested this time

-This time we have prepared three models that come standard with the minimum ABC functions required for mountain climbing, and can also display routes using GPS and offline maps.
+The three models available this time come standard with the ABC functions required for mountain climbing, and are also capable of displaying routes using GPS and offline maps

-The three models are introduced as being used for mountain climbing, but due to the subtle differences in their respective concepts, the usability actually varies greatly.
-It's a good idea to know what each person is doing and what they're doing to avoid regretting their expensive purchases later.
+Although these three models are all introduced as being for mountain climbing, subtle differences in their concepts mean that their usability varies greatly.
+It's a good idea to understand the strengths and weaknesses of each model to avoid regretting your expensive purchase later

 Test environment

-The test for the outdoor watch with GPS was conducted for about a month in July 2018, mainly on courses in Okutama and Joshinetsu (comparisons in running mode are postponed).
-The test was conducted by the author himself and several supporters.
-I tried out all the features included, such as normal use, app use, and navigation using planned routes, at the same time, at the same time, on the same route, from the start of 100% charging.
+I tested this GPS outdoor watch for about a month in July 2018, mainly on courses in Okutama and the Joshinetsu region, in mountain climbing and hiking mode (I decided not to compare it in running mode).
+The test was conducted by me and a few support people.
+Starting with a 100% charge, we tried out all of the built-in functions, including normal use, app use, and planned route navigation, all at the same time on the same route

 Detailed comparison review (Part 1)